mono/repo/README.md

 # repo
-This is the mono repo
+This is the monorepo

+Please fork and submit a PR with the content you wish to include in the monorepo.